 But do you really know when you can have the truly very best rice?
-It comes right after the rice is cooked, before self steaming begins, at the moment the electric cooker tells you "it's open the lid of the bowl at your left, you will find it in horizontal rectangular shape.
+It comes right after the rice is cooked, before self steaming begins, at the moment the electric cooker tells you "it's done".

+In the course of "kaiseki", a small amount of this gem of rice is served at the very first course.
+It is called "ichimon-ji gohan".
+When you open the lid of the bowl at your left, you will find it in horizontal rectangular shape.
 This rice is scooped from the side of the cooker at the moment cooking is done.
 But this ultimate taste would disperse in a blink.
 That's why the chef serves only one bite or two in hope that the guests will experience this precious moment.